OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/contracts.md

 ---
 title: contracts
-description: This page details how to effectively fetch all contract addresses for a specific blockchain platform with customizable parameters for limitations and sorting.
+description: "This page details how to effectively fetch all contract addresses for" a specific blockchain platform with customizable parameters for limitations and sorting.
 Various platforms such as Ethereum and Bitcoin are discussed, along with illustration on detailed sets of commands.